 Keeping a company running requires planning.
-Because of this, entrepreneurs devote a lot of time to develop studies that can help them with this mission.
+Because of this, entrepreneurs dedicate a lot of time to develop studies that can help them with this mission.
 An example of this quest is to better understand the net working capital.

 What is the net working capital?